2005 Al-Aimmah Bridge disaster: Attempts to rescue people

 People dived in from both ends of the bridge trying to help those drowning in the river.
 On the Sunni side, calls went out from the loudspeakers of local mosques to help those in trouble.
-A Sunni Arab teenager, Othman Ali Abdul-Hafez (عُـثْـمَـان عَـلِي عَـبْـدُ الْـحَـافِـظ, ‘Uthmān ‘Alī ‘Abdul-Ḥāfiẓ), succumbed to exhaustion as he rescued people in the water.
-Thus he had drowned, and was later praised as a "martyr" by Iraqi politicians.
+A Sunni Arab teenager, Othman Ali Abdul-Hafez (عُـثْـمَـان عَـلِي عَـبْـدُ الْـحَـافِـظ, ‘Uthmān ‘Alī ‘Abdul-Ḥāfiẓ), succumbed to exhaustion and drowned as he rescued people in the water.
+He was later praised as a "martyr" by Iraqi politicians.

 Aftermath

 A three-day mourning period was announced by Iraqi Prime Minister Ibrahim al-Jaafari.
 Iraqi President Jalal Talabani said the catastrophe "will leave a scar in our souls and will be remembered with those who died in the result of terror acts."
-Many of the dead were buried in the holy Shia Islamic town of Najaf.
+Many of the dead were buried in the holy Shia Islamic city of Najaf.

 There was some political fallout also from the event, with Mutalib Mohammad Ali, the Minister for Health, blaming the defence ministers for not doing enough to secure the area.
 However, the prime minister dismissed any calls for resignation for any ministry.

-After the stampede, a few commentators in the Western media speculated that given the scale of the incident it might tip the country into a civil war by antagonizing the Shi'a community.
+After the disaster, a few commentators in the Western media speculated that given the scale of the incident it might tip the country into a civil war by antagonizing the Shi'a community.
 However, there was no immediate surge in sectarian violence.
 Opposition groups blamed the government and security forces for failing to prevent the incident.
 However, these groups themselves often encourage high turn-outs at religious events to prove the relative strength of their sect.
-Another factor leading to a high turn-out at Shia religious events is the fact such events were banned under Saddam Hussein, and so many attend to express faith in a way they were banned from doing for decades.
+The high turn-out at Shia religious events was also due to the fact that they were banned under Saddam Hussein, and many attended to express faith in a way which was denied to them for decades.

 World reaction

-Governments and world leaders offered their condolences after the deadly stampede:
+Governments and world leaders offered their condolences after the catastrophe: